fbpx

 Now, it happens to be the case that some plugins – albeit not that many – do have the ability to respond to MIDI PC events.
 However, each plugin that supports PC events does it differently, even plugins coming from the same manufacturer.
 The feature is often disabled by default and then you have to manually associate plugin presets with PC numbers in advance.

-Generally, it’s not really a good idea to use PC events with plugins (check this blog article: Use host automation rather than MIDI to control plugin parameters).
-Apart from the fact that, as mentioned above, only some plugins have support for it, you also don’t know how long it will take for a plugin to change its patch after receives a PC event.
-Depending on the plugin’s implementation, you may even get stuck notes if you were holding keys or the sustain pedal down when a program change is sent.
 It’s rarely instantaneous and you can’t take advantage of features such as Gig Performer’s Patch Persist™ mechanism that allows an “old” sound to continue even after you switch to a different set of plugins, using the standard rackspace mechanism.
 A plugin taking significant time (and 100th of a second is significant time!) to switch from one preset to another might also not handle updated widget values that get sent when you switch variations.

 Consequently, up until Gig Performer version 1.8.3, we chose deliberately to have only very limited support for explicit program changes.
 Normally, when a MIDI PC event is received from the “outside”, it is interpreted by Gig Performer as a request to switch to the rackspace/variation associated with that incoming PC value.
 There is an option to allow PC events that don’t correspond to rackspaces to be passed through to plugins (via MIDI In blocks) but that requires care to make sure that you don’t use the same PC values for both rackspaces and plugins.
 We don’t recommend doing this as it prevents many Gig Performer features from working properly.

-Nonetheless, there are some older systems around, where the only way to change sounds is to send PC events to plugins.
-If you tend to use the same set of plugins all the time and you already have them configured to respond to program changes, then it may be the case that you just want to stay with that model.
-To address this need, we recently exposed Program Change as a parameter in both MIDI Out blocks and MIDI In blocks.
-This allows you to associate a knob (say) with a program change parameter so that turning the knob causes a different program change event to be sent out.
-If you create multiple variations and the knob position is different in each variation, then every time you switch variations, a program change MIDI event can be sent out.
 Please understand however that if you use this mechanism, all bets are off and we cannot support you if it doesn’t behave the way you want or expect.
 Gig Performer features like Patch Persist, Predictive Loading, instantaneous glitch free switching from one set of sounds to another and variation updates just can’t work properly.
 If your plugin doesn’t behave correctly, that’s on the plugin and there’s absolutely nothing we can do about it.
 Feel free to complain to the plugin developer that their plugin doesn’t respond sufficiently fast for your needs!
 You have been warned!

-Now that we have warned you not to use presets, here’s an unsupported example of how you CAN do this if you really must.
+Here’s an unsupported example of how you CAN do this if you really must.
 We’ll use Native Instrument’s wonderful FM8 plugin for this purpose.
 If you need to use a different plugin, please consult the plugin’s documentation.
 For everything following, I am assuming that you are already familiar with the basic use of Gig Performer so I say things like “create a rackspace” or “add a new plugin and connect it”, I’m assuming you already know how to do that.
 Even though it’s easy to get started with Gig Performer without any documentation, we do have a comprehensive user manual.
 Various video tutorials are also available.

 So first, create a basic rackspace and add FM8 into it.

 Next you have to configure the plugin so that it will respond to program change messages.
-(This procedure will be different for different plugins and may often not even be available.)
+This procedure will be different for different plugins and may often not even be available.
 Open the FM8 editor and you’ll notice a little switch near the righthand side of the plugin, to the left of a button called “Programs”.
 That’s the on/off switch for enabling PC support in FM8.

 Press that switch to enable PC support and then click the Programs button.
 The FM8 editor should now look something like this: